 -- Pope Francis

 East versus West, time and space.
-This is a long problem for the Church as a whole.
+This has been a long problem for the Church as a whole.
 It is a big world and for a long time not everyone was Christian but Christians went everywhere.
 Christianity developed in pockets that, while based in the same Faith, had subtle differences (as well as some major ones), usually manifested in small "t" traditions like liturgical practices.
 As the Church grew and legitimized, those pockets began to merge into the larger Church.
 Men like Wilfrid, Cuthbert, and others of his time, both Celtic and Roman, came together to solidify the Christianity we know today.
 But disagreements still exist.
 They say that the winners write history but that really cannot be true of a shared history where everyone agrees on the history.

 What we often see is bitterness and rancor about not being on top especially when we see ourselves as more correct than anyone else.
 But we can also definitely say that when one side is up and the other down, the downs usually have some good arguments for losses due to powerlessness.
 But if, instead of seeing it as up and down, we should see it universally, then we can frame it as one side able to sustain itself long enough to bring stability to the other which then allows the Church as a whole to continue and grow.